0x80/isolate-package/README.md

 I recommend using `pnpm` for
 [a number of reasons](https://pnpm.io/feature-comparison).
-In my experience it is the best package manager, especially for monorepo setups.
+In my experience it is the best package manager, especially for monorepo setups, but any other package manager should work.

 ## Usage